danielk333/phd-course-software-development/content/handouts/setup-env.md

 If you are complexly new to the whole environment thing I like to keep things simple: use pythons built in [venv](https://docs.python.org/3/library/venv.html) command to create environments.

-Using this command, you simply choose which python binary should be main python version of the environment by running the `venv` command with that version:
+Using this command, you can create an environment with python equal to the system python version by running the `venv` command:

 ```bash
 python -m venv /path/to/new/virtual/environment
 ```

+The python that runs the command dictates the version.
 Lets say you have `python3.11` and `python3.7` installed.
 You can then make two different virtual environments with two different version by

 ```bash
 python3.11 -m venv env3.11